- This event has passed.

-About 1 in 7 children born in the United States have a developmental disability ranging from mild disabilities such as speech and language impairments to serious developmental differences, such as intellectual disabilities, cerebral palsy, and autism.
-Come for an engaging conversation about how to spot differences in your child and how to help them do their best.
+About one in seven children born in the United States have a developmental delay ranging from mild disabilities such as speech and language impairments to serious developmental differences, such as intellectual disabilities, cerebral palsy, and autism.
+Come for an engaging conversation about how to spot differences in your child and help them do their best with what is available.

-In what seems like another lifetime I was a 4th grade teacher, having received an undergraduate degree in Elementary Education from Ohio University.
-That changed in 1985 when I began teaching in a church based community preschool. in Indianapolis, where we raised our 4 children.
-I have been in love with Early Childhood development and education since then.
-I received a Masters Degree in Early Childhood Special Education from Indiana University and a second Masters Degree in School Administration from Northern Illinois University.
+Barb received her undergraduate degree in elementary education from Ohio University.
+She taught fourth grade for part of her career.
+In 1985 she began teaching in a church based community preschool in Indianapolis, where she raised four children with her husband.
+She’s been in love with early childhood development and education ever since.
+She then earned a Masters Degree in Early Childhood Special Education from Indiana University and a second Masters Degree in School Administration from Northern Illinois University.